Good replacements for Butter include Olive Oil, Avocado, Nut Butter, Coconut Oil, and Applesauce.

 Olive oil is less saturated than other oils, such as vegetable or sunflower oil, so it does not become overly greasy.

-Perhaps one of its most useful yet unusual properties is that it acts as a butter substitute for those who prefer not to consume dairy products.
+Perhaps one of its most useful yet unusual properties is that it is a butter substitute for those who prefer not to consume dairy products - and for more intense flavors, consider truffle oil substitute ideas for flavor.

 Next time you're baking, try substituting butter with olive oil; you'll be pleasantly surprised at the delicious outcome.